The Life Cycle of a Stateful Session Bean

 The bean’s perception of its life cycle depends on whether it implements a special interface called javax.ejb.SessionSynchronization.
 This interface defines an additional set of callback methods that notify the bean of its participation in transactions.
 A bean that implements SessionSynchronization can cache database data across several method calls before making an update.
 We have not discussed transactions in detail yet; we will consider this part of the bean’s life cycle in Chapter 15.
 This section describes the life cycle of stateful session beans that do not implement the SessionSynchronization interface.

 The life cycle of a stateful session bean has three states: Does Not Exist, Method-Ready, and Passivated.
-This sounds a lot ...
+This sounds a lot like ...

 Get Enterprise JavaBeans, Fourth Edition now with the O’Reilly learning platform.